A PDF version of this policy is at the bottom of the page.

 3-2.
 Accessible Technology Team

-The Director of Academic & Emerging Technologies will serve as the Accessible Technology Coordinator (ATC).
-The ATC will lead an audit of current EWU technology systems, handle grievances and lead accessibility improvement efforts.
+The Vice President for Business & Finance will appoint an Accessible Technology Coordinator (ATC).
+The ATC will lead audits of current EWU technology systems, handle grievances and lead accessibility improvement efforts.

-An accessibility audit will be conducted at regular intervals under the direction of the ATC.
-All problems identified during the audit will be documented, evaluated, and, if necessary, remediated within a reasonable period of time.
+Accessibility audits will be conducted at regular intervals under the direction of the ATC.
+All problems identified during an audit will be documented, evaluated, and, if necessary, remediated within a reasonable period of time.

 The ATC will lead the Accessible Technology Team, comprised of representatives of key areas identified during technology audits: